cyrus-and/playground/README.md

 - `'OPTIONS=-p 8080:80'` to forward the container port `8080` to the host port `80`;
 - `'OPTIONS=-v /container/folder:/host/folder'` to mount additional directories;
-- `'OPTIONS=--privileged'` to run the container in privileged mode, e.g., to run `strace`.
+- `'OPTIONS=--privileged'` to run the container in privileged mode, e.g., to run `strace`;
+- `'OPTIONS=--network none` to disable the network access in the container.

 The default `Makefile` rule (`try`) runs a disposable docker container, use `run` to keep the container.